jimbaud/LAB_F411_STM32CubeIDE/README.md

 ![Step 1 View](./Images/Step1.jpg)

 Click on the "File" menu, then "Import".
-In the window, expand the "General" directory and select "Import an Existing STM32CubeMX Configuration File (.ioc)".
-A new window will open, click the "Browse" button and select the .ioc file of the project from the explorer (here F411_LED.ioc).
+In the window, expand the "General" directory and select "Import an Existing Projects into Workspace".
+A new window will open, click the "Browse" button and select the Workspace directory from the explorer.

 ![Step 2 View](./Images/Step2.jpg)

-Once this step is done, the selected file will appear in the window.
+Once this step is done, the avaiable projects will appear in the window.
 Then, click on the "Finish" button.
-If the project was created with a later version of drivers or CubeMX, you will be prompted to migrate to the latest version.
+If the projects was created with a later version of drivers or CubeMX, you will be prompted to migrate to the latest version.
 Click "Migrate" to accept.

 ![Step 3 View](./Images/Step3.jpg)

-The project is now properly imported.
-You can generate the code (Alt + K) and compile the project (Ctrl + B).
+The projects are now properly imported.
+You can generate the code (Alt + K) and compile one of the projects (Ctrl + B).

 ![Step 4 View](./Images/Step4.jpg)